thesephist/dotink/content/docs/projects.md

 ### Codeliner

-Codeliner generates graphics from program source files.
+Codeliner generates graphics from program source files that mimic the shape of code displayed on the page.

 <a href="https://github.com/thesephist/codeliner" class="button">See on GitHub &rarr;</a>